NSkilI/NSkilI/README.md

 - Applying code to biological data

 ### Tools
-Python · HTML · CSS · Git
+Python · HTML · CSS

 ### Contact
 GitHub is the best place to reach me.